The local-global conjecture for scheduling with non-linear cost

 \subsection{Random instances}

-We adopt the model of random instances described by H\"ohn and Jacobs.
-All previous experimental results were made by generating processing times and weights uniformly from some interval, which leads to easy instances, since any job pair $i,j$ satisfies with probability $1/2$ global precedence, i.e.\ $i\prec_g j$ or $j\prec_g i$.
-As an alternative, \cite{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function} proposed a random model, where the Smith-ratio of a job is selected according to $2^{N(0,\sigma^2)}$ with $N$ being the normal distribution centered at $0$ with variance $\sigma$.
-Therefore for $\beta=2$ the probability that two jobs satisfy global precedence depends on $\sigma$, since the H\"ohn-Jacobs-1 rule compares the Smith-ratio among the jobs.
+We adopt the model of random instances described by Höhn and Jacobs.
+Most previous experimental results were made by generating processing times and weights uniformly from some interval, which leads to easy instances, since any job pair $i,j$ satisfies with probability $1/2$ the Sen-Dileepan-Ruparel condition, i.e.\ $i\prec_g j$ or $j\prec_g i$.
+As an alternative, \citet{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function} proposed a random model, where the Smith-ratio of a job is selected according to $2^{N(0,\sigma^2)}$ with $N$ being the normal distribution centered at $0$ with variance $\sigma$.
+Therefore for $\beta=2$ the probability that two jobs satisfy the Mondal-Sen-Höhn-Jacobs-2 condition depends on $\sigma$, as it compares the Smith-ratio among the jobs.

 We adopted their model for other values of $\beta$ as follows.
-When $\beta>1$, the condition for $i\prec_g j$ of our rules can be approximated, when $p_j/p_i$ tends to infinity, by the relation $w_i/p_i \geq \beta w_j/p_j$.
+When $\beta>1$, the condition for $i\prec_g j$ of our conditions can be approximated, when $p_j/p_i$ tends to infinity, by the relation $w_i/p_i \geq \beta w_j/p_j$.
 Therefore in order to obtain a similar ``hardness'' of the random instances for the same parameter $\sigma$ for different values of $\beta>1$, we choose the Smith-ratio according to $2^{N(0,\beta^2\sigma^2)}$.
 This way the ratio between the Smith-ratios of two jobs is a random variable from the distribution $2^{2N(0,\beta^2\sigma^2)}$, and the probability that this value is at least $\beta$ depends only on $\sigma$.